shawntabrizi/substrate-contracts-workshop/0/deploying-your-contract.md

 The _code for this contract_ is automatically set to the last contract you published.
 You would be able to choose from a drop down of previous contracts if you created others in the past.

-To instantiate our contract we just need to give this contract account an _endowment_ of 1000000 and again set the _maximum gas allowed_ to `500,000` units.
+To instantiate our contract we just need to give this contract account an _endowment_ of `10,000,000` and again set the _maximum gas allowed_ to `500,000` units.

 > **Note:** As mentioned earlier, contract creation involves creation of a new Account.
 As such, you must be sure to give the contract account at least the existential deposit defined by your blockchain.
-This is why we set the `endowment` to `1000000`.
+We also need to be able to pay the contract's rent (_`endowment`_).
+If we consume all of this deposit, the contract will become invalid.
+We can always refill the contract's balance and keep it on chain.

 When you press **Instantiate**, you should see a flurry of events appear including the creation of a new account (`balances.NewAccount`) and the instantiation of the contract (`contract.Instantiated`):